Are there any prerequisites for attending?

 Due to the size of the audience, cameras and audio will be disabled unless you are a presenter.
 You will not see any buttons to mute/unmute audio or to start your camera because these are disabled.

 If I have connection trouble and then rejoin, will I see the chat and Q&A history from before I dropped out?

 You will not see the chat history from before you rejoined.
-You will see the Q&A history for the entire session.
+You will see the Q&A history from before you joined.

 Will the talks be recorded so I can view later?

 Yes and no. There are two issues: